Destination WSU

 Hooper

 I first met Lee after his family moved to Granger.
 He was staying back and forth between his grandmother and mother's home.
 I visited him mostly when he was at his mom's and rarely at his grandma's due to the distance.
 He did, however, "travel" and moved to Flagstaff to "briefly" to take a break from all the stresses on his life.
 He occasionally messaged me on myspace, but not really.
 He was primarily focused on school and repairing a relationship with his father, whom he's never also had the best relationship with.
+"During that time I was really, or still am, depressed and felt like that place on the inside... ...run down, not really empty, deteriorating, and isolated."

 Lee had posted a status update on his Facebook account: "rummaging through your pics to sketch, be afraid! be very afraid!"